Hunger report: 155 million at crisis level

 In 2020, acute hunger increased globally because of the triple threat of conflict, COVID-19 and climate change.
 The report found:

-• 155 million people experienced crisis levels of hunger or worse (level 3 or above on a scale where 5 is famine), an increase of 20 million from 2019 – the highest in the report’s history.
+1. 155 million people experienced crisis levels of hunger or worse (level 3 or above on a scale where 5 is famine), an increase of 20 million from 2019, the highest in report history.

-• Africa was the continent most affected by hunger crises, accounting for 63% of the global total number of people experiencing acute food insecurity.
+2. Africa was the continent most affected by hunger crises.
+It accounts for 63% of the global total number of people experiencing acute food insecurity.

-• Nine out of 10 of the worst food crises were in Africa and the Middle East – conflict hotspots such as DR Congo, Yemen, Afghanistan, Syria, Sudan, South Sudan and Ethiopia.
+3. Nine out of 10 of the worst food crises were in Africa and the Middle East.
+Most are in conflict hotspots such as Yemen, Afghanistan, Syria, Sudan, South Sudan and Ethiopia.

-• Around 28 million people across more than 30 countries were one step away from famine, again predominantly in conflict-affected countries across Africa and the Middle East.
+4. 28 million people across more than 30 countries were one step away from famine.
+Again, this is predominantly in conflict hotspots across Africa and the Middle East.

-Forecasts for 2021 paint a grim picture, with the risk of full-blown famine looming in some of the world’s conflict hotspots.
+Forecasts for 2021 paint a grim picture.
+The risk of full-blown famine is looming in some of the world’s conflict hotspots.
 Conflict forces people to leave their homes, land and jobs, thereby disrupting trade and agriculture and driving hunger.
 The economic repercussions of COVID-19, combined with ongoing conflict and displacement, will likely worsen acute hunger unless urgent humanitarian action is taken.

 World Vision Australia has called on the Australian government to prioritise an immediate response to the unfolding hunger crisis in several African and Middle Eastern nations.